The 7 Best Fleet Management Providers in 2025: My Review

 Users also value the Azuga Fleet app, which helps them monitor driver routes and behavior on the go.
 Real-time alerts for speeding, harsh braking, or aggressive acceleration are seen as effective tools for preventing accidents and reinforcing safe driving habits.

-Customer support feedback is mixed.
-While many users don’t frequently require assistance, those who do mention that response times can be inconsistent.
-GPS tracking is generally praised, though some think update speeds could be improved.
+Customer support feedback is somewhat mixed.
+While many users rarely need assistance, those who do have noted that response times can vary.
+GPS tracking generally receives positive marks, though some users suggest that refresh rates could be a bit faster for real-time use cases.

 What I like about Azuga Fleet: